workharduwillwin/Depth-Self-Optimized-Learning-Toward-Data-Science/README.md

       * Weights of RL
    * "info of DSOL Architecture.ipynb"

- ## File Introduction
+We upload a folder "Depth self-optimized learning toward datascience " consists of three files:"F-model(First-stage of DSOL) test", "RL-stage(Second-stage of DSOL)&DSOL test", "info of DSOL Architecture.ipynb".
- We up;oad a folder "Depth self-optimized learning toward datascience " consists of three files:"F-model(First-stage of DSOL) test", "RL-stage(Second-stage of DSOL)&DSOL test", "info of DSOL Architecture.ipynb".
+* File Introduction
-   *"info of DSOL Architecture.ipynb":
+  * "info of DSOL Architecture.ipynb":
-      This file is used to show the architecture and parameter of DSOL.
+    * This file is used to show the architecture and parameter of DSOL.
-   *"F-model(First-stage of DSOL) test":This
+  * "F-model(First-stage of DSOL) test":This
-      This file is used to test the first stage of DSOL.
+    * This file is used to test the first stage of DSOL.
-   *RL-stage(Second-stage of DSOL)&DSOL test":
+  * RL-stage(Second-stage of DSOL)&DSOL test":
-      This file is used to test second stage of DSOL as well as well trained DSOL.
+    * This file is used to test second stage of DSOL as well as well trained DSOL.